heavybullets/CreatureForPaperZD/README.md

 For this, APaperZDCharacter inherits from IPaperZDAnimInstanceManager and provides the method ConfigurePlayer, which handles the created AnimInstance's player and expects the user to configure it.

-You must call: Player->RegisterRenderComponent(TSubclassOf<UPaperZDAnimInstance>,UPrimitiveComponent*) to link the Render+Sequence.
+In order to link Render+Sequence you must call:

+`Player->RegisterRenderComponent(TSubclassOf<UPaperZDAnimInstance>,UPrimitiveComponent*)`

-This is an BlueprintNativeEvent, so you can implement it on blueprint or in c++.
+This is a BlueprintNativeEvent, so you can implement it on blueprint or in c++.
 Default implementation links Paper2D Flipbook component to the Flipbook sequences.

   Hope this small adition helps users with their 2D efforts on unreal.
   Cheers!